Lead-time & Latest News Page

 On-site Estimates:

-If you feel you need to talk to me about your special needs you can call my mobile phone and speak with me personally at 503 351-7082, Although, I may be up on a ladder or driving, so I may not be able to talk for long or take notes.
+If you feel you need to talk to me about your special needs you can always call my cell phone and speak with me personally at 503 351-7082, Although, I may be up on a ladder or driving, so I may not be able to talk for long or take notes.

 .